connorgillespie/Seeker/README.md

 Open the Seeker-main folder and double click the seeker.py file.

 ### Linux
-Press ALT+T to open a new terminal.
+Press CTRL+ALT+T to open a new terminal.

 Execute the following command to download the zip.
 > wget https://github.com/connorgillespie/Seeker/archive/main.zip